ajency/VV-updated/wp-content/plugins/flexible-recent-posts/readme.txt

 *Examples*: `[frp_comments]`, `[frp_comments no_text="1"]`, `[frp_comments no_text="0"]`

 == Changelog ==

+= 1.0.3 =
+* Fixed problem with CSS stylesheet in page content and not in the head section.

 = 1.0.2 =
 * Fixed problem with missing compressed JS file.